SayakaNabatame/DNC/README.md

 # DNC
-Differentiable Neural Machine for a MPSoC verified with UVM/OSVVM/FV
+Differentiable Neural Computer for a MPSoC verified with UVM/OSVVM/FV